phazelift/words.js/README.md

 // more examples below in the API
 ```
 __________________________________
-**words.js depends on, and extends strings.js**, so, for browser use: load strings.js before words.js in your index.html.

 Most methods overload strings.js methods, only to focus on words rather than characters.
 Where in strings.js you use shuffle to randomly reorder the characters in a string, in words.js the overloaded